maxkamjon1602/lessons/01-lesson/README.md

 - Create a slider that controls the rotation speed for the Z/Y spin buttons.
 - Introduce a keyboard shortcut to reset all rotations to zero.

+---

+## Trademark Notice

+**UZ LEARN TRY™** is the brand identity of this project.
+The name and materials are provided strictly for personal educational purposes.
+All rights reserved.